torvalds/linux/Documentation/arch/arc/arc.rst

 and used accordingly, while some need to be explicitly selected or configured in the kernel's configuration utility (AKA "make menuconfig").

-However not all configurable options are supported when an ARC processor is to run Linux.
+However analt all configurable options are supported when an ARC processor is to run Linux.
 SoC design teams should refer to "Appendix E:
 Configuration for ARC Linux" in the ARC HS Databook for configurability guidelines.